-PacifiCorp will evaluate the current water quality conditions in the Project Area to determine if beneficial uses and associated Utah state water quality standards are being metand address the specific 401 water quality certification standards to ensure that the federally permitted or licensed activities are will be conducted in a manner that-will complies with applicable discharge and water quality requirements in order to maintain the chemical, physical, and biological integrity of waters of the United States within the State. and to determine any minimum instream flows to meet goal #2 to determine the effects of the project on water quality parameter
+PacifiCorp will evaluate the current water quality conditions in the Project Area to determine if beneficial uses and associated Utah state water quality standards are being met and to determine the effects of the project on water quality parameters.

-PacifiCorp has selected three locations to monitor water quality: 1) upstream of the Weber Diversion Dam in the eastern portion of the Project Area, 2) downstream of the Project dam in the bypass reach, and 3) the lower end of the bypass reach just downstream of the point where bypass water mixes with powerhouse discharge, and upstream of the point it enters the Weber-Davis Canal (Figure 8).
+PacifiCorp has selected three locations to monitor water quality: 1) upstream of the Weber Diversion Dam in the eastern portion of the Project Area, 2) downstream of the Project dam in the bypass reach, and 3) the lower end of the bypass reach just downstream of the point where bypass water mixes with powerhouse discharge, and upstreamof the point it enters the Weber-Davis Canal (Figure 8).
 All sondes will be placed in the river at locations most likely to be representative of the entire stream channel.
 Where possible, bridges or other infrastructure will be used to secure sondes in the middle of the river.
-At the third downstream-most site, the sonde will be placed as close to the middle of the river as possible and anchored by chaining it to boulders.
+At the third downstream-most site, the sonde will be placed as close to the middle of the river as possible and anchored by chaining it to boulders